AWS Management Tools Cheat Sheet

 • support many AWS services and tracks who did, from where, what & when

-• can be enabled per-region basis, a region can include global services (like IAM, STS etc), is applicable to all the supported services within that region
+• is a global service — a trail can be applied to all regions or a single region.
+A region can include global services (like IAM, STS etc), is applicable to all the supported services within that region

 • log files from different regions can be sent to the same S3 bucket